rileywaters/data-512-a1/README.md

 The csv file 'en-wikipedia_traffic_200712-201809' has the following fields:

 pageview_mobile_views: The combined mobile app and web views from the PageView API

 pageview_desktop_views: The desktop views from the PageView API

 pagecount_mobile_views: The mobile views from the legacy API

 pagecount_desktop_views: The desktop views from the legacy API

 pagecount_all_views: The combined desktop and mobile views for the legacy API

 pageview_all_views: The combined desktop and mobile views for the PageView API

 month: The recorded numeric month

 year: The recorded year

 # Other Considerations
 Data from the Pageview API excludes spiders/crawlers, while legacy API data does not.
 This is why the numbers a smaller drop off as the switch happens.

-Some months with a count of 0 have been excluded from the plot There is some overlap between the counts around May 2015 to July 2016
+Some months with a count of 0 have been excluded from the plot.

+There is some overlap between the counts around May 2015 to July 2016.